robotice-devices/relay-device/README.md

 # Relay module

-Controls relay module with GPIO pins
+Controls relay module with GPIO pins, the Adafruit GPIO libraries are needed.

 ## Example usage

-### BeagleBone - turn on relay at GPIO P8_10
+BeagleBone - turn on relay at GPIO P8_10

-    python driver.py -a armv7l -p P8_10 -m on
+    > python driver.py -p P8_10 -m on

-### BeagleBone - turn on reverse-logic relay at GPIO P8_10
+BeagleBone - turn on reverse-logic relay at GPIO P8_10

-    python driver.py -a armv7l -p P8_10 -m on -r on
+    > python driver.py -p P8_10 -m on -r on

-### Raspberry Pi - turn off relay at GPIO #4 on board
+Raspberry Pi - turn off relay at GPIO #4 on board

-    python driver.py -a armv6l -p 4 -m off
+    > python driver.py -p 4 -m off

-### Raspberry Pi - turn on relay at GPIO #18 on expansion board
+Raspberry Pi - turn on relay at GPIO #18 on expansion board

-    python driver.py -a armv6l -p BMC18 -m on -r on
+    > python driver.py -p BMC18 -m on -r on